rajenr/Charas/README.md

 # Charas
-The cleanest RPG sprite builder around.
+The cleanest sprite builder around.

 ##### Charas is a user-friendly, 2D RPG sprite builder.